disharagarwal/snake-game/README.md

 Contributions to this Snake game project are welcome!
 If you have any suggestions, bug reports, or feature requests, feel free to submit them through the GitHub repository's issue tracker.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 We would like to acknowledge the developers of the Snake game for their original concept and inspiration.

-## Contact

-For any further inquiries or questions, please contact [EMAIL ADDRESS].

-Feel free to customize the README file according to your specific needs and preferences.